Portland State University, Class of 2020

 What is your favorite subject or class you’ve taken?

-I can never forget my Writing 122 class and my professor at Portland Community college, Jeff Jaeckle.
-He was very instrumental in my quest to become a good writer.
+I can never forget my Writing 122 class and Jeff Jaeckle, the class instructor at Portland Community college.
+Jaeckle was very instrumental in my quest to becoming a good writer.
 He had patience with me when I struggled to develop my writing skills.
 He was always there to proofread my essays while making meaningful suggestions.
+I left his class saying to myself that I have improved significantly.

 What has been the most impactful experience during your time in college?

-I have had some good and bad times in college, but I will never forget the teachers I had along the way.
-Each have had an impact on me, and I constantly use their methods and approaches in dealing with life as it comes.
-Thank you!
+I will also never forget the teachers I had along the way.
+Each has impacted me, and I continuously use their methods and approaches in dealing with life as it comes.
+Thank you, folks!

 What does it mean to you to have been chosen as a Renaissance Scholar?